hyperledger-labs/fabric-smart-client/docs/design.md

-# Teh Fabric Smart Client
+# The Fabric Smart Client

 The `Fabric Smart Client` (FSC, for short) is the `Next-Generation Fabric Client SDK`.
 FSC simplifies the development of Fabric-based distributed applications by putting at the centre the `business processes`, and by